pranshiyadav06/review-bias-normalization/README.md

 If you use this method in your research, please cite:

 ```
-Will be updated when the paper is published.
+Will be updated after the paper is published.
 ```